rrutt/SPERT/README.md

     chmod +x SPERT

-- To uninstall the program, simply delete the **PascalBoids** binary executable file.
+- To uninstall the program, simply delete the **SPERT** binary executable file.

-**_Note_**: When running on Linux, the StdErr error messages may not appear in the terminal.
-Instead these messages may be written to a file named **CON** in the current directory.

 ### Running the Program